rexes-ND/ml-playground/deep-learning-from-scratch/README.md

-Code from the book `Deep Learning From Scratch`
+My codes based on the book `Deep Learning From Scratch`